-Personal Information on Worker - Information recorded included: age, type of training and years of experience on the job.
+Personal information on worker - Information recorded: age, type of training and years of experience on the job.

-Injury Occurrence by Location -The location is necessary to know the location within the mill environment where cases of accidents occurred.
-This information was relevant to determining which part of the entire mill area is accident most prevalent.
+Injury occurrence by location -The location is necessary to identify the accidents occurred spots within the mill environment.
+This information was relevant to determine the accident prone area in the entire mill.
 Three different locations within which the sawmilling activities were concentrated include: public road to the mill, sawmill yard, and the workshop.

-Body Area Affected by Injury-This category identified the specific body part that was injured including: ankle, arm, back, body/multiple, chest, eye, foot, hand, head, leg, shoulder and other.
+Body area affected by injury -This category identified the specific body part that was injured including: ankle, arm, back, body/multiple, chest, eye, foot, hand, head, leg, shoulder and other.
 These were further grouped into three segments as follows; upper limb/arm (including neck and head, arm, wrist, hand and shoulder) segment, back and low back segment and lower limb segments.